Cyber crime is a huge problem for businesses.

 And the penalties totalling £282m imposed on British Airways and Marriott, following data breaches, illustrate there can be serious financial consequences for businesses that fail to protect personal data.

-Listen to our podcast with Jon Hill, a detective in Cumbria Constabulary’s Cyber and Digital Crime Unit, and Cumbria’s Police and Crime Commissioner Peter McCall:
+For a useful introduction to these issues, listen to our podcast with Jon Hill, a detective in Cumbria Constabulary’s Cyber and Digital Crime Unit, and Cumbria’s Police and Crime Commissioner Peter McCall:

 |This booklet has been designed to assist you in taking the necessary steps to defend your business and customers against cyber criminals.||Click HERE to download a copy|